cranotes/interview/README.md

 ```
 ## Describe the types of IRB and Advantage of each?

+**Local IRBs**

-**Local IRBs** are affiliated with an institution, such as a hospital, university,
+Are affiliated with an institution, such as a hospital, university,
 medical center, or group of care facilities; thus, local IRBs are
 geographically close to and knowledgeable about the institutions,
 investigators, and community of potential subjects participating in